weaveworks-liquidmetal/site/docs/troubleshooting/flintlock.md

 ```
 flintlock-dev-thinpool  (253:0)
+# or flintlock-thinpool
 ```

+If you have provisioned your MicroVM host devices in `dev` mode, then containerd's storage will be using a loop-backed thinpool.
-The loop-backed thinpool will not survive restarts, to you'll need to recreate this whenever you reboot.
+These will not survive restarts, so you'll need to recreate this whenever you reboot.

 To remedy on a dev environment: